Ebola Outbreak FAQs

 Emergency Medical Services

 Up to date information on Ebola cases confirmed in the US can be found here.
 The emergency care community is urged to take steps to ensure that they are able to protect, detect, and respond to Ebola.
-Screening criteria and Emergency Medical Services Checklist should be posted and used in all emergency departments, ambulances, and other "first contact" locations.
+Screening criteria should be posted and used in all emergency departments, ambulances, and other "first contact" locations.

 For Those Who Wish to Travel to Affected Countries